 This week marks one year since Russian forces invaded Ukraine.
-In this second part of an exclusive interview, our Ukraine Director, Halyna Polstoliuk, explains how the war is affecting our long-term mission of stopping the institutionalisation of children in Ukraine, and shares her team’s main concerns and priorities for 2023.
+In this second part of an exclusive interview, our Ukraine Director, Halyna Postoliuk, explains how the war is affecting our long-term mission of stopping the institutionalisation of children in Ukraine, and shares her team’s main concerns and priorities for 2023.
 (You can read the first part of the interview here: ‘The most challenging year of my life: leading a team during war‘.)

 How has the war affected our long-term mission to stop the institutionalisation of children in Ukraine?